hepaestus/ubuntu_club_notes/vim_usage.md

 If `file.txt` is empty your screen will be empty.
 If not you will see the files contents.

 1. Enter **insert** mode by hitting hitting the `i` key.
 Notice the `-- INSERT --` mode indication in the bottom of the terminal.
 2. Now you can enter some text.
-Use the to move your cursor around if necessary.
+Use the arrow keys or `h,j,k,l` to move your cursor around if necessary.
 Delete and Backspace function as you would expect.

 ```bash
 This is some